Worth a read if the USA loses. Otherwise, we all know who to root for.

 For anyone compelled by the story of the present day Philippines, check out the recent award-winning movie Metro Manila.
 It gives an impressively realistic depiction of what life is like for so many of Manila’s 19 million people.
 One of my favorite films ever.

-Sometimes I think about posting things on Facebook but then I realize that nobody would read them and everyone would think I was a dork.
-This is one of them.
-It’s pretty interesting to think something as simple as paying for a job seekers transportation could help them increase their likelihood of getting a job by 30%.
+Interesting to think something as simple as paying for a job seeker’s transportation could help them increase their likelihood of getting a job by 30%.
 Is this the case in urban areas elsewhere?
-What would happen if every poor job seeker had their transportation subsidized?
+Would the effects be as strong if every poor job seeker had their transportation subsidized?
 More questions to think about.

-Another one of the links I thought about posting on Facebook last night but then decided to post it here, where I hope that the judgment of my dorkiness might be a little less harsh:
+Another link I thought about posting on Facebook last night but then decided to post it here, where I hope that the judgment of my dorkiness might be a little less harsh:

 Got the link for the interview from Chris Blattman’s blog.

 Last weekend I got on a plane down to Cebu City, one of the Philippines’ largest metropolitan areas and the logistical hub for much of the typhoon relief operations.
 While the city itself wasn’t directly effected by the typhoon, remote areas in the north of Cebu island were some of the hardest hit.
 I worked with hundreds of volunteers all day Saturday and Sunday to help ship food aid up to these devastated areas.